 As I write, cycle racing is on hold because of the coronavirus pandemic and subsequent lockdown, but in this 2020 season, New Forest riders may yet do battle with Sotonia CC, Bournemouth Jubilee Wheelers and Poole Wheelers, with invitation events lined up for Lymington Tri Cub as well.

 The club has only had five presidents, starting with Mr Cook.
 The second was one-time secretary Sid Hollinrake, then Bert Sprackland, followed by Roger Bacon who sadly died in office after many years as fourth president in early December 2019.
 Maggie Bracher was elected in his place at the following AGM.

 Roger deserves special mention.
 He was a former top cyclo-cross racer who was a founder member of the Wessex Cyclo-cross League and an enthusiastic time trial rider.

 He was also a leader of many club Youth Hostel tours, a committed randonnee rider who made numerous foreign sorties; he toured extensively with friends and clubmates in Europe and, while staying with his uncle Ian Rogers, riding many of the Alpine passes made famous by Tours de France.
 Memorably, he also toured solo in New Zealand.

-He organised many trips to the London and the Ghent six day track races, was a respected CTT timekeeper and promoter of many open races including the New Forest Two Day, the Longslade Bottom and Crow cyclo-crosses and the Boxing Day 10, as well as organising a varied club evening time trial programme.
+He organised many trips to the London and the Ghent six day track races, was a respected CTT timekeeper and promoter of many open races including the New Forest Two Day, the Longslade Bottom ( a course designed by Peter Hawker) and Crow cyclo-crosses and the Boxing Day 10, as well as organising a varied club evening time trial programme.